Official Withdrawal from St. Olaf

-In order to begin the withdrawal process, a student must contact the Dean of Students Office (verbally or in writing) to begin the paperwork necessary to withdraw or take a leave of absence from St. Olaf.
-For the purposes of tuition refunds and financial aid refunds, the date of withdrawal is established as the date the student notifies the Dean of Students Office of his/her plans to withdraw.
-Room and board refunds are based on when the student moves off campus.
+A student must contact the Dean of Students Office (verbally or in writing) to withdraw from St. Olaf College or take a leave of absence.
+For tuition refunds and financial aid refunds, the date of withdrawal is the date the student notifies the Dean of Students Office they are withdrawing.
+Room and board refunds are prorated based on the date the student moves out of the residence facility.

 Tuition, room, board, and fees refunds for anyone leaving within five weeks after the beginning date of any semester will be determined according to the following graduated scale: